This post was created by adventure contributor, Whitney Matthews

 There are several ways to wash camping dishes, and each depends on your location, climate, and time of year.
 Here, we will talk about washing dishes while backpacking (specifically for one-bowl type meals):

-Limit the amount of leftover food on your bowl.
+Limit the amount of leftover food in your bowl.
 Have little bits left in the sides of your bowl?
 For OPTIMAL Leave No Trace practices, pour warm water in your bowl to break up the remaining food particles.
 Scrape them free with your fork and then drink it.
 Yep, drink your greywater.
 If you think about it, it’s just your last meal with a little water – you can handle it.

 Dab the tiniest bit of soap into your bowl.
-Boil some water, and pour hot water in your bowl.
+Boil some water, and pour hot water into your bowl.
 Be careful not to burn yourself!
 Clean your bowl with your spoon, also while cleaning the spoon.
 In the alpine?
 Opt-out of the soap and just use boiling water to clean your dishes!

 To dispose of your water, dump it away from your campsite.
 You can dig a tiny cathole and pour all of the water into one place, and they bury it to deter animals from the smell.
-Alternatively, you could take your small bowl of water and windmill it, spraying wide and This depends on your landscape, and what is recommended by the local rangers.
+Alternatively, you could take your small bowl of water and windmill it, spraying wide.
+This depends on your landscape, and what is recommended by the local rangers.

 14. How To Wash Your Face On A Camping Trip

 Skincare is one of my favorite ways to practice self-care, and that doesn’t have to stop when I’m on a backpacking trip!
 One of my favorite parts of my camping hygiene routine is caring for my skin and keeping it clean!

 For a backpacking skincare routine, try and pair it down to the bare essentials.
 Face wash, moisturizer, and sunscreen.